TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-13 Files, App Services, CDN, DNS & Database/AZU-13.4 Azure Files.md

 # Azure Files
 One of the key benefits of the cloud is the fact that data can be accessed from multiple location/devices.
 How and where data is stored, can be done with different services.
-There are some differences however, so depending on your preference, one solution might be better than another.
+There are some differences however, so depending on your requirements, one solution might be better than another.

 ## Key terminology
 - SMB = Server Message Block; Protocol that allows apps on a machine to read/write to files and request services from server programs in a computer network.